 What happens to my old product after I drop it off?

-Waste Management will collect LG-brand products, transport them to one of their U.S. regional recycling centers and break the product down into saleable commodities such as plastics, metals and glass.
+LG’s recyclers will collect covered electronic devices, transport them to one of their U.S. regional recycling centers, and break the product down into saleable commodities, such as plastics, metals, and glass.
 Downstream vendors will further process the commodities into reusable forms and new products will be made from the recovered materials.
 LG Electronics hopes to incorporate some of those recovered materials back into its own products.

 Why did LG develop the LG Electronics Recycling Program?

 There has been fantastic growth in the electronics industry over the last few decades.
 LG Electronics has benefited from that market success.
-But we realize that consumers are left with few options for disposal when their electronic products are broken, obsolete or unwanted.
-Recycling prevents usable commodities from going into landfills, reduces the need for extraction or production of new materials and saves energy.
-So we see this as an opportunity to provide a service to our customers as well as a means to make our manufacturing more sustainable.
-LG Electronics is committed to responsible product stewardship; we think manufacturers should offer to take-back and recycle their own products, and our alliance with Waste Management allows us to do just that.
+However, we realize that consumers are left with few options for disposal when their electronic products are broken, obsolete, or unwanted.
+Recycling prevents usable commodities from going into landfills, reduces the need for extraction or production of new materials, and saves energy.
+We see this as an opportunity to provide a service to our customers as well as a means to make our manufacturing more sustainable.
+LG Electronics is committed to responsible product stewardship; we think manufacturers should offer to take-back and recycle their own products, and our alliance with our recycling partners allows us to do just that.